Resource Access Management¶

 There are some exceptions to this rule:

-A policy describes a given set of subjects and is allowed to perform a given set of actions on a specified set of resources.
-More details about the policy resource groups is mentioned in below section.
+A policy outlines which subjects can perform specific actions on designated resources.
+Further details about the policy resource groups is mentioned in below section.
 Set of actions, and resources are bound by a rule, and a policy can have multiple rules.
-These various terms used are explained below.

-Since a policy always grants access and has no provision to deny access, overlapping policies, where the same user may have access granted via multiple policies, have no impact.
+Since a policy always grants access and has no provision to deny access, overlapping policies where the same user may have the access granted via multiple policies, have no impact.

 A policy can be deactivated any time, and policy is bound to the environment.

-To understand Policy schema in detail, please refer Resource Access Management API Specification.
+For more information on Policy schema, refer Resource Access Management API Specification.

 A policy resource represents either an individual business object (Asset or IDL File/Folder) or a Resource Group containing one or more individual business objects.
 In a nutshell, Resource Group is a container of heterogeneous resources.